Explicit forms in lower degrees of rank 2 cluster scattering diagrams: Abstract

 \section{Abstract}

 In this paper, we study wall elements of rank 2 cluster scattering diagrams based on dilogarithm elements.
-We derive three major results.
+We derive two major results.
 First, we give a method to calculate wall elements in lower degrees.
-By this method, we may see the explicit form of walls including the Badlands, which is the complement of G-fan.
+By this method, we may see the explicit forms of wall elements including the Badlands, which is the complement of $G$-fan.
 In this paper, we write one up to 7 degrees.
+Also, by using this method, we derive some walls independent of their degrees.
 Second, we find a certain admissible form of them.
-Last, we give the explicit form of the second terms.
-In the proof of these facts, we introduce a matrix action to dilogarithm elements, which we call a similarity transformation, and we argue the relation between this action and ordered products.
+In the proof of these facts, we introduce a matrix action on a structure group, which we call a similarity transformation, and we argue the relation between this action and ordered products.